astropy/specutils/docs/releasing.rst

 4. Make a commit with this change and push to main, if you have permission, otherwise open a PR to main.
-5. Go to `Releases on GitHub <https://github.com/spacetelescope/jdaviz/releases>`_ and `create a new GitHub release <https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository>`_ targeting the new branch you created (not ``main``!), and give it a new ``vX.Y.Z`` tag (do not choose any existing tags).
+5. Go to `Releases on GitHub <https://github.com/spacetelescope/jdaviz/releases>`_ and `create a new GitHub release <https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository>`_ targeting ``main``, and give it a new ``vX.Y.Z`` tag (do not choose any existing tags).
    Copy the relevant section from CHANGES.rst into the release notes section and clean up any formatting problems.
 6. Do "release" with new tag on GitHub repo.
 7. If there is a milestone for this release, "close" the milestone on GitHub.
 8. Check that the release was successfully uploaded to PyPi.